Tsumekiri/Easier-ElonaPlusCustom-GX/README.md

 ## Thanks

-Ruin0x11, for creating and maintaining Elona+ Custom-GX.
+Ruin0x11 and Jianmeng Yu, for creating and maintaining Elona+ Custom-GX.

 Glyphy, for creating Elona+ Custom-G.